-It is the policy of the City of Dayton to promote full and equal business opportunity to all persons doing business with the City.
+It is the policy of the City of Dayton to promote full and equal business opportunities to all persons doing business with the City.
 The City must ensure that businesses seeking to participate in contracting and procurement activities with the City are not prevented from doing so on the basis of the race or gender of their owners.
 The City is committed to ensuring that it is not a passive participant in any form of discrimination.
 This policy applies to all expenditures of City funds, irrespective of source.
 This policy will also apply to all private-sector economic development projects, where feasible, in which City public funds and/or tax incentives are utilized, in part or in total.
 (See City of Dayton Revised Code of General Ordinances Sec.
 35.32 “Declaration of policy”)

 PEP Program Information:

-- Ordinance Establishing PEP Program
+- Ordinance Establishing the PEP Program

 - HRC Certification Fact Sheet

-- PEP Application Packet
+- PEP Certification Application

 - Affirmative Action Assurance (AAA) Form: The AAA form must be completed electronically via the City’s online vendor portal, CityBOTS.
 New vendors will receive a CityBOTS login after their Vendor Application is processed.
 Learn more about the AAA application process here.